jacione/ptychodactyl/README.md

 There are two main scripts designed to be run from the command line, one for data collection (`collect.py`) and the other for data analysis (`reconstruct.py`).
 These each use an associated text file (`collection_specs.txt` and `reconstruction_specs.txt`) to define the needed parameters.
 Before running either, double-check the spec file and make sure that it's set up the way you want.
 Both scripts can be run with a `--spec_file <filename>` option if you want to define a specific set of parameters in a different place.

 ### Collecting data
 Make sure the camera, stages, and laser are all turned on and working properly.
-Open a commandline and navigate to the 3d-ptychography directory, then run
+Open a commandline and navigate to the ptychodactyl directory, then run
 ```
 python collect.py
 ```